What Is a Horizontal Lifeline System?

 Insurance

-All our operations are protected by insurance with a coverage of 1.000.000 USD against installation errors.
+All our operations are protected by insurance with a coverage of 1.000.000 USD against assembly errors.

 Horizontal lifeline and vertical lifeline anchorage devices that allow continuous and safe connection of personal protective equipment used in fall arrest systems.
 It should be preferred when collective protection is not available in working areas at height where there is a possibility of falls.
 Lifelines can be basically divided into horizontal and vertical.
 Lifelines can be used as fall arrest system or fall restraint system according to the layout.